 Café Rouge is another chain going for a similar market as Brasserie Gérard.
 A few people are in having morning coffee and croissants and the feel is relaxed enough.
 I don't feel hurried or harassed and that is important.
 Still can't see an 18 stone HGV pilot making this his first port of call though.

-And what this that intrusive showbiz crooning blasting out of the lo-fi above my right ear.
+And what is that intrusive showbiz crooning blasting out of the lo-fi above my right ear?
 Not needed.

 Here comes the super-sized cappuccino berthing like a container ship at the shallow end of the table.
 It’s not quite the Gérard muffin-ice cream affair, but there’s a big slab of frothy milk and chocolate here to coat my top lip stubble. £2.40 for a regular.

 I’m offered a three-way choice of eggs, which is a nice surprise.
 I opt for poached for a change.
 That is always going to be a mistake and I sense it as soon as the words are uttered.